philyg/triplednsmasq/README.md

 - `02_entries.conf`: Configuration-Style DNS entries like CNAME, SRV and TXT.

 The `hosts` subdirectory contains hosts files - each hosts file can contain multiple IP/hostname mappings, all hosts files are merged by _Dnsmasq_.

+> [!TIP]
+> It is not recommended to use `.local` as a top level domain for names to be resolved via unicast domain name services.
+Many implementations (including _systemd-resolved_) do not even try to resolve `.local` via DNS but instead try to look up the name using multicast DNS procotols.
+For (most probably) usable TLDs see [RFC 6762 Appendix G](https://www.rfc-editor.org/rfc/rfc6762#appendix-G).